National Communications Network, Guyana: Radio Demerara

 In 1935, the demand for cricket commentary motivated the development of early radio broadcasting.
 Two stations came about at this time, VP3BG and VPSMR, and they were eventually amalgamed into Station ZFY.
 Station ZFY operated from the Post Office until the building was consumed by the Great Fire of Georgetown in February 1945.
 After the fire it was relocated to North Road and New Garden Street.
 ZFY secured the first medium wave transmitter in 1945.

 After being purchased by Overseas Rediffusion Ltd. in 1950, the station was renamed Radio Demerara.
 The station was moved to a professional studio in 1955, and in 1957 a new transmitting and receiving station was erected at Sparendaam on the East Coast Demerara.
 Licensing requirements included broadcasting of BBC material for 21 hours a week, and programmes provided by the Central Office of Information in London for 10 1/2 hours a week.
 In 1958, a second radio station by Demerara's parent company, British Guiana Broadcasting Service (BGBS), was made with a focus on broadcasting special events and sports coverage.

 Radio Demerara had regular broadcasting of Indian music since the 1950s, starting with programing by Ayub Hamid and in 1959, Eshri Singh, whose show featured local performers of Indian musical genre.

 When the government of Guyana took over BGBS in 1968, additional facilities at Hadfield street Lodge were created and opened the station to technical aid from BBC's Bush House in London.

 After the official inauguration of the GBC in 1979, the Guyana government acquired all assets of Radio Demerara from Rediffusion organization, Broadcasting Relay (Overseas) Limited.

 Radio Service

 NCN runs three radio services: Vybz 100.1 FM, re-branded in 2012, formerly Radio Roraima (formerly Channel 1), which uses the radio frequency 760 AM (760 kilohertz on the medium wave band; no longer broadcasting); Voice of Guyana (formerly Channel 2), which uses the radio frequency 560 AM (560 kilohertz on the medium wave band); and an 102.1FM service — 98.1 Hot FM — which uses the radio frequency 98.1 FM.
 All three services are controlled by the government.

 Television Service

 NCN's television service (NCN Television) is broadcast on Channel 11 available with an analog antenna, with various regional channels in Berbice, Essequibo, Linden and Demerara.
+Television service in Guyana began in 1963, then switched to color broadcasting in 1979.